ion-vortex/engine/docs/contributing/git-workflow.md

 # Git Workflow

-This document describes the Git workflow and branching strategy for the Oxide project.
+This document describes the Git workflow and branching strategy for Ion Vortex.

 ## Branch Structure